Andreas Stadler (political scientist)

-Andreas Stadler (born 1965 in Muerzzuschlag, Austria) is a leading Austrian diplomat, curator, writer, lecturer, political scientist.
+Andreas Stadler (born 1965 in Muerzzuschlag, Austria) is an Austrian diplomat, curator, writer, lecturer, political scientist.
 He was the director of the Austrian Cultural Forum in New York City from 2007 to 2013.
 In fall of 2013 he returned to Vienna to work at the Ministry for Foreign Affairs.
-He was also appointed Guest Professor at the Vienna University of Applied Arts to teach Cultural Diplomacy and international arts relations.
+He was also appointed guest professor at the University of Applied Arts Vienna to teach cultural diplomacy and international arts relations.
+After being appointed as the Austrian Ambassador to Poland, he is the current Austrian Ambassador to Brazil and Suriname.